TGBotDevList/tgbotdevlist.github.io/_pages/faq.md

 # I've contacted a developer and they didn't respond.
 Are they still active?

 I probably don't know.
-I only take down developer profiles is when their GitHub profile is deleted.
+I only take down developer profiles if their GitHub profile is deleted.
 In this case, please contact me via the [issue tracker](https://github.com/TGBotDevList/tgbotdevlist.github.io/issues/new/choose) on GitHub.

 # Can I update my contact info?